Kyndra de St. Aubin: Broadcasting career

-After graduating from college, De St. Aubin took a job working for ESPN 1500AM in Wisconsin.
+After graduating from college, de St. Aubin took a job working for ESPN 1500AM in Wisconsin.
 In this job she covered local sports teams including the Milwaukee Bucks, the Milwaukee Brewers, and the Green Bay Packers along with college sports.
-In 2007, De St. Aubin left Wisconsin to work in Arizona for Arizona Sports 98.7 FM.
+In 2007, de St. Aubin left Wisconsin to work in Arizona for Arizona Sports 98.7 FM.
 Here she covered the Arizona Diamondbacks, the Phoenix Suns, the Arizona Cardinals, as well as the Phoenix Coyotes.
 In Arizona she also had the chance to cover local college teams including Grand Canyon University's teams on Cox Sports.
+She also worked as an analyst and sideline reporter for the Big Ten Network and Pac-12 Network.

-In 2015, De Saint Aubin was chosen to be part of one of the five teams that covered the 2015 FIFA Women's World Cup in Canada for Fox Sports.
-Jenn Hildreth joined de Saint Aubin as her broadcast partner and the pair commentated 12 games during the world cup including the semi-final game between Japan and England in Edmonton.
+In 2015, de St. Aubin was chosen to be part of one of the five teams that covered the 2015 FIFA Women's World Cup in Canada for Fox Sports.
+Jenn Hildreth joined de St. Aubin as her broadcast partner and the pair commentated 12 games during the World Cup, including the semi-final match between Japan and England in Edmonton.
 She has also commentated games for Women's Professional Soccer and she was the lead analyst for the National Women's Soccer League for two seasons.

-In 2017, de Saint Aubin returned home to Minnesota as she was hired by Minnesota United to be the color commentator for 2017 Major League Soccer season.
+In 2017, de Saint Aubin returned home to Minnesota to become the color commentator for Minnesota United during the 2017 Major League Soccer season.
 In Minnesota, she joined Callum Williams in the booth.
+At the time, she was the only woman employed as a match analyst by a Major League Soccer team.

+On July 7, 2022, Fox Sports announced that de St. Aubin would be a match analyst for the 2022 Copa América Femenina.

+On January 10, 2023, Major League Soccer announced that de St. Aubin would be a match analyst for the 2023 Major League Soccer season on Apple TV.

+St. Aubin served as a color commentator during the 2023 Women's World Cup.